HP Sauce: Heinz takeover

-The brand passed from the Midlands Vinegar Company to Smedley HP Foods Limited, which was subsequently acquired by a division of Imperial Tobacco, before being sold to the French Groupe Danone SA in 1988 for £199 million.
+The brand passed from the Midlands Vinegar Company to Smedley HP Foods Limited, which was subsequently acquired by a division of Imperial Tobacco, before being sold to the French Groupe Danone SA in 1998 for £199 million.

 In June 2005, Heinz purchased the parent company, HP Foods, from Danone.
 In October of that year the United Kingdom Office of Fair Trading referred the takeover to the Competition Commission, which approved the £440 million acquisition in April 2006.

 In May 2006, Heinz announced plans to switch production of HP Sauce from Aston in Birmingham to its European sauces facility in Elst, Netherlands, only weeks after HP launched a campaign to "Save the Proper British Cafe".
-The announcement prompted a call to boycott Heinz products.
-The move, resulting in the loss of approximately 125 jobs at the Aston factory, was criticised by politicians and union officials, especially as the parent company still wanted to use the image of the House of Commons on its bottles.
+The announcement caused backlash and prompted a call to boycott Heinz products.
+The move, resulting in the loss of approximately 125 jobs at the Aston factory, was criticised by politicians and union officials, especially as the owner still wanted to use the image of the House of Commons on its bottles.
 In the same month, local Labour MP Khalid Mahmood brandished a bottle of HP Sauce during Prime Minister's Questions in the House of Commons as part of a protest against the Heinz move.
 He also made reference to the sauce's popularity with the former Labour Prime Minister Harold Wilson.
 These plans were confirmed on 23 August 2006 and the factory at Aston ceased production on 16 March 2007.
 A week later a "wake" was held at the location of the factory.

 The factory was demolished in the summer of 2007.

 The six-acre Aston site was purchased by developer Chancerygate in 2007 at £800,000 per acre; they subsequently sold it for half that price and it now houses a distribution warehouse for East End Foods.

 Varieties

 HP Sauce is available in a range of formats and sizes, including the iconic 9 oz/255 g glass bottle, plastic squeeze bottle, and TopDown bottle.

-Also the ingredients vary markedly.
-In 2007 for example the varieties from Mexico and Canada were lighter and less concentrated.